 Philip Coiro is a professional drummer and concert percussionist in New York City.
-He performs in a wide variety of musical settings which include live concert engagements, broadway, off-broadway, recording and orchestral work.
+He is often performing in a wide variety of musical settings which include live concert engagements, broadway, off-broadway, studio recordings and orchestral work.

 A classical percussion major at Purchase Conservatory of Music under Raymond DesRoches and Dr. Dominic Donato.
 He is an alumni of the Long Island High School for the Arts in Syosset, NY and the New York Youth Symphony.
 While at Purchase Philip and fellow percussionist Brian Rolston had the privilege to perform the United States premiere of Søren Barfoed’s four movement percussion duet, ‘Safricana’.
 He has since worked with chamber groups and local orchestras, most recently performing ‘Carmina Burana' with the National Chorale under the baton of Everett McCorvey.

 With a musical career that has taken him to over 150 cities across the United States Philip has performed at some of the most prestigious venues, Carnegie Hall, the Chicago theater, the FOX theaters in St. Louis and Atlanta as well as the Theater at Madison Square Garden to name a few.
 Between performing Philip teaches private lessons at his home studio on Long Island and has given master classes for the percussion students at the University of Auburn, Indiana University in Pennsylvania and Butler University.

 Philip is a proud artist for PAISTE Cymbals and member of the American Federation of Musicians, Local 802 in New York City & the Percussive Arts Society.